esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/esouliot/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the numpy ndarray.shape method, and Python's built-in set() method to calculate summary statistics of the traffic signs data set: